Please contact store for availability as this item is not available all year round

 Food and feeding

 Star Sapphire cichlids are carnivores and should be offered a diet which includes a foods that are high in protein.
-In a home aquarium they will accept commercially prepared cichlid pelletsicon, and live (or frozen) brine shrimp or krill.
+In a home aquarium they will accept commercially prepared cichlid pellets, and live (or frozen) brine shrimp or krill.
 Such foods will help these fish display their bright metallic blue colors.

 Origin